mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 1. Preserve the P1–P6 evidence and exact cost law; do not grant credit across a new family boundary.
-2. Require an independently adjudicated, quantitatively explicit cost-removal edge before code.
-It must name the reached work removed, not only a new carrier or execution spelling.
+2. Require a concrete newly reachable host primitive and an independently adjudicated complete-product cost model at or below 187,063 µs before code.
+It must name the reached grammar-path and product work removed, not only a new carrier, execution spelling, or primitive micro-speed.
-3. If separately authorized, begin with one isolated exact-M2 scale-4 equal-product fatal cell.
+3. If separately authorized, begin with one isolated exact-M2 scale-4 equal-selection/equal-product fatal cell.
+Stop on the first unequal batch/aggregate sink, unequal product, or sub-10× CI-low.
 Restore the complete state/value/result, success/failure/recovery/fault, UTF-16, allocation, IC, deopt and GC planes only after every small-scale raw row and bootstrap low clear 10×.
 4. Only a surviving generic mechanism may open the real Value-owned CSS vertical.
 A handwritten body, scanner-shaped representation, or “full CSS” label without the 1,439/1,653 denominator is fatal.